-As a professional teacher (voice and piano), in 2013 Mr. M. was recognized as a Top Teacher for student retention, communication with parents and staff, general positive feedback, and overall professionalism.
-In addition, both his voice and piano students regularly receive superior ratings at the local National Federation of Music Clubs festivals; earn leading roles in school productions; and place in local talent shows.
+And not being a stranger to accomplishments in teaching (voice and piano), in 2013 I was recognized as a Top Teacher for student retention, communication with parents and staff, general positive feedback, and overall professionalism.
+In addition, both my voice and piano students regularly receive superior ratings at the local National Federation of Music Clubs festivals; earn leading roles in school productions; and place in local talent shows.

 I'd prepare middle school and high school singers for upcoming choral concerts, musicals, and school wide talent shows.

 Lessons usually consisted of vocal warm ups and preparing songs musically, vocally, and dramatically.